Skip to main content

 • Marketing Materials: Glossy paper is popular for marketing materials, such as brochures, flyers, and posters, as it captures attention with its vibrant, high-contrast images.
 However, if you prefer a softer, more refined appearance for your marketing materials, matte paper may be a better choice.

-• Stationery & Invitations: For items such as business cards, letterheads, and invitations, matte paper typically creates a more elegant and sophisticated impression.
-It also resists fingerprints and smudging, important for frequently handled materials.
+• Stationery and Invitations: For items such as business cards, letterheads, and invitations, matte paper typically creates a more elegant and sophisticated impression.
+It also resists fingerprints and smudging, which is important for frequently handled materials.

 • Fine Art Prints: Fine art prints often use matte paper for its ability to reproduce texture, ensuring a more accurate representation of the original artwork.
 Additionally, the muted colours and lack of glare can enhance the depth and perception of certain prints.